Dullard protein: Dullard and BNP signaling

 Neural development happens in the dorsal ectoderm.
 In the genus Xenopus, over expression of Dullard undergoes apoptosis in early development.
 Dullard helps promote Ubiquitin by proteosomal degradation.
 Dullard mRNA is derived from maternal genes and is localized within the animal neural hemisphere.
 Functioning negatively for the regulation of Bone Morphogenetic Proteins (BMPs), Dullard conserves the C-terminal region of NLI-IF, in which is fairly dominant in cellular functions.
 Dullard is essential for inhibiting BMP receptor activation during Xenopus neuralization.

 Human Dullard

 Human Dullard has shown that the protein has two membrane spanning regions.
 One end is the N-terminal end, which helps localize the protein to the nuclear envelope.
-Dullard dephosphorylates the mammalian phospatidic acid phosphatase, lipin.
+Dullard dephosphorylates the mammalian phosphatidic acid phosphatase, lipin.
 Dullard participates in a unique phosphatase cascade regulating nuclear membrane biogenesis, and that this cascade is conserved from yeast to mammals.
 There is belief that Dullard may have other targets that is not only associated with the nuclear envelope.
 In recent studies, dullard interacts with BMP type 1 to inhibit dependent phosphorylation.
 This can conclude that it is a potential source for regulating the level of BMP signaling and can affect germ cell specification.